obi-ml-public/ECG-LV-Dysfunction/README.md

 # Weights
 The model weights are not publicly available because it may contain patient information.
 The web interface to run the full model is available at http://onebraveideaml.org/

+# Model architecture
+The model consists of 20 layers of multi_conv2D module, which consists of 3 different-depth 2D convolutional layers.
+The model has 258,754,113 parameters (258,546,625 trainable)